daos-stack/daos/doc/environ.md

 SPDK bdev class used by VOS. `STRING`.
 Default to NVMe bdev.

-When testing on node without NVMe device available, it can be set to `MALLOC` to make VOS using SPDK malloc device.
+When testing on node without NVMe device available, it can be set to `MALLOC` or `AIO` to make VOS using SPDK malloc or AIO device.

 ### `IO_STAT_PERIOD`